JoComp27/SOEN341-SA1/README.md

 - Setup dev environment with the softwares mentionned above
 - Look into the "issue" section of the repo
 - Look into Sprint 2 objective since half of sprint 2 is during midterm week.
 We'll start working on sprint 2 right away.
+- Complete the task assigned in the "issue" section of the repo.
+The task are design to help you familiarize with the dev environment and design and start working on the basic architecture of our website

 ### Sprint 2 objectives:
 - Read this tutorial: https://code.tutsplus.com/tutorials/how-to-create-a-phpmysql-powered-forum-from-scratch--net-10188
-- Create the basic backbone of the Stackoverflow-like website before the 10th of December (Deadline is the 14th.
+- Complete the basic backbone of the Stackoverflow-like website before the 10th of December (Deadline is the 14th.
 However, this coincide with midterm week and should be avoided)

 ### Formatting for branch and issue names
 - For this, we will try to set up a neat formatting strategy to help us organise the project in a smart way.

-Formatting for name:
+    - Formatting for name:
-SA1 #[issue number] : [Title of Issue]
+    - SA1 #[issue number] : [Title of Issue]

-Formatting for description :
+    - Formatting for description :
-Author: [Author of issue]
+    - Author: [Author of issue]

-Description : [Description of what shall be fixed]
+    - Description : [Description of what shall be fixed]

 - The issue number will be the main identifiers of issues and branches we will be creating.
 - This number will help us identify what issue we will be talking about.